What is it like to study this course and how will I be assessed?

 What are the entry requirements?

-Subject specific entry requirments or recommendations: You should have art at grade 6 or above and an interest in and commitment to art and design and you will have to present a portfolio of artwork at your interview.
+Subject specific entry requirements or recommendations: Grade 6 or above in Art.
+You should have an interest in, and commitment to, art and design.
+You will need a portfolio for interview.

 What can I study alongside this course?